hku/aigc-webui/README.md

 ## Develop Your Extensions

 aigc-webui has a simple and easy-to-use extension infrastructure.
-You can develop your own agents, prompt modifiers, or other features ，详见 [guidelines](docs/Contributing.md)
+You can develop your own agents, prompt modifiers, or other features ，Check [guidelines](docs/Contributing.md)

 ## Credits